-If you are happy for your child to be weighed and measured, you do not need to do anything.
+If you are happy for your child to have vision screening (be referred if required) and be weighed and measured, you do not need to do anything.

 If you do not want your child to take part, please fill in the form below and return it to your child's class teacher.